DeepLeek-quant/scythe-quant/README.md

 # QuantDev

-A Python module for quantitative trading in Taiwan stock market.
+A Python package for quantitative research and trading in Taiwan stock market.

 ## Table of Contents